fortidirector/dhc/README.md

 SPIKE
 ===

 Spike is a remote data center location, i.e. LONDON.
-Spike may host N work nodes.
+Spike may host N worknodes.

   Worknode
   ---
+  Worknodes can be master or hot standby slaves, the only difference is who's 0MQ is used for decoupling work load.

+  each worknode consists of :

+  1. Job agent.
+An agent that keeps work list for location up to date, by pullig list DIFF from the HUB.
+Each node has full work list, so it can fail over instantly.
+Cost of loading large lists is mitigated by loading only diffs from hub

+  2.

+  2.
-  each worknode is autonomous hot standby master.
+  worknode is autonomous hot standby master.